numbas/editor/docs/tutorials/write-question.rst

 Every Numbas question consists of three sections: :ref:`Statement <statement>`, :ref:`Parts <parts>`, and :ref:`Advice <advice>`.
 In the Statement, the context for the question is given to the student.
-Parts are where the student enters their answers.
+Parts are where the student enters their answers: the student is shown some prompt text, and then a field to enter their response to the prompt.
 A question can have one or more parts, each of which is one of several types, depending on what kind of input you want from the student.
 Finally, the optional Advice section can be used to give a full solution to the question, which the student can request to see if they're stuck.